marioguenzel/paper_template/README.md

 ## How to use?

-When starting a new paper, just use the command:
+When starting a new paper, just make a new folder for your paper and use the command inside the folder:
 ```
 bash <(curl -s https://raw.githubusercontent.com/marioguenzel/paper_template/main/makepaper.sh)
 ```